robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

 Many command line options take arguments as *simple patterns*.
 These `glob-like patterns`__ are matched according to the following rules:

-- :code:`*` is a wildcard matching any string, even an empty string.
+- `*` is a wildcard matching any string, even an empty string.
-- :code:`?` is a wildcard matching any single character.
+- `?` is a wildcard matching any single character.
 - Unless noted otherwise, pattern matching is case, space, and underscore insensitive.

 Examples::